 Our DBT skills training group is focused on enhancing clients’ capabilities by teaching them behavioral skills.
 The group is run according to Marsha Linehan’s model following the DBT skills training manual.
 The group leader and co leader teach the skills and assign homework for clients to practice using the skills in their everyday lives.
 Our group will also cover the four modules of DBT skills, mindfulness, emotion regulation, interpersonal effectiveness, and distress tolerance.

 Skills Groups meet once a week for 1-2 hours, and are currently offered for adults on Monday evening, Tuesday evening, Thursday evening and Friday late morning.
 Our adolescent skills group meets on Wednesday evenings.

-All groups are run by Dr. Suzanne Wallach, Lindsay Estrada, Daniele Lewin, Angelique Poisson and Rachel Jones
+All groups are run by Dr. Suzanne Wallach, Lindsay Estrada, Daniele Lewin, Angelique Poisson, Rachel Jones and Esther Jacob

 Please do not hesitate to contact Dr. Wallach with any questions you may have.

 Office: 450 N Bedford Dr, Beverly Hills, CA 90210